Cannabinoids and Traumatic Brain Injury: A Randomized, Placebo Controlled Trial

 Description

-Our study is seeking individuals aged 18-60, who have been diagnosed with a traumatic brain injury (TBI) to participate.
-The study plans to learn more about the impacts of cannabidiol (CBD) on individuals with TBI.
-The 12-weeks of the study will involve using CBD or placebo.
+Our study is seeking individuals aged 18-60, who have been diagnosed with a traumatic brain injury (TBI).
+The goal of the study is to see whether cannabinoids (CBD) can improve TBI symptoms.

 Details